v6b/v6/gallery-dl/docs/configuration.rst

         and before the first file download
     ``finalize``
-        On extractor shutdown, e.g. after all files were downloaded ``prepare``
+        On extractor shutdown, e.g. after all files were downloaded ``finalize-success``
+        On extractor shutdown when no error occurred ``finalize-error``
+        On extractor shutdown when at least one error occurred ``prepare``
         Before a file download
-    ``file``
+    ``prepare-after``
+        Before a file download,
+        but after building and checking file paths ``file``
         When completing a file download,
         but before it gets moved to its target location